FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

     protocol running over HTTP. - Note the **Stock Management Frontend** and **Context Provider NGSI** proxy are not used in this tutorial.

-Since all interactions between the services are initiated by HTTP requests, the services can be containerized and run from exposed ports.
+Since all interactions between the elements are initiated by HTTP requests, the entities can be containerized and run from exposed ports.

 The overall architecture can be seen below: